MatheoKatbie/nft-forge/README.md

 # NFT Forge

+**Warning:** We are actively seeking a talented UI/UX designer to join our team and help make NFT Forge's user experience exceptional.

 ## Overview

 NFT Forge is a web-based platform that leverages the Solana blockchain to enable users to create and mint NFTs automatically using AI technology.
 It's designed for ease of use, allowing anyone to generate unique NFT collections without deep technical knowledge.